ActiveCampaign/postmark-gem/README.md

 # => {:to=>"Penny <penny@bigbangtheory.com>", :submitted_at=>"2013-05-09T03:00:55.4454938-04:00", :message_id=>"34aed4b3-3a95-xxxx-bd1d-88064909cc93", :error_code=>0, :message=>"OK"}
 ```

-Following example shows hot to send email using template alias:
+Following example shows how to send email using template alias:

 ``` ruby
 client.deliver_with_template(from: 'sheldon@bigbangtheory.com',